jbehave/jbehave-osgi/README.md

 ### Running Stories

-To use Jbehave-OSGi you need to create a bundle fragment containing Steps and AnnotatedEmbedder classes for your own project, associating it to org.jbehave.osgi.jbehave-osgi-services (as Fragment-Host).
+To use Jbehave-OSGi you need to create a bundle fragment containing Steps and AnnotatedEmbedder classes for your own project, associating it to org.jbehave.osgi.services (as Fragment-Host).
-We provided two projects that you could use to test, one using maven-bundle-plugin and another using tycho.
+We provided one project that you could use to test.
+It was created using maven-bundle-plugin to facilitate embed Trader jars.

 1) Build the provided sample: